turswiming/longtermSegmentPC/README.md

 pip install cvbase opencv-python wandb
 ```

-to install detectron2 from source, we need to use this command, don`t use commands list
+to install detectron2 from source, we need to use this command, remember to add `--no-build-isolation`
 ```bash
 pip install --no-build-isolation 'git+https://github.com/facebookresearch/detectron2.git'
 ```